 AG.
 Stations tones shall be activated for all fire and EMS incidents unless advised otherwise.
 When a station reports an incident and is responding/handling (such as fire-station reporting a walk-in report of a fire incident and they are responding, an ambulance advising they have a walk-in to the station and are handling an EMS incident, or assigning an ambulance to an incident and they respond after being on the air/in district or returning from another incident/hospital), an incident shall be immediately created in the CAD.
-In addition, as soon as practical, the tones for the station (of the unit responding) shall be activated one-time (no pre-alert) with information provided that the unit is responding to the incident (with the location and type of incident provided).
-The intent of this is to assure tones are activated one-time for incidents to allow all personnel to be aware of the incident (not alerting can lead to personnel being unaware of the unit/station on an incident).
+In addition, as soon as practical, the tones for the station (of the unit responding) shall be activated one-time (no pre-alert) with information provided that the unit is responding to the incident (with the location and type of incidents to allow all personnel to be aware of the incident (not alerting can lead to personnel being unaware of the unit/station on an incident).